mesfind/python-basic/_episodes/04-numpy.md

 The dot notation in Python is used most of all as an object attribute/property specifier or for invoking its method. `object.property` will give you the object.property value, `object_name.method()` will invoke on object\_name method.

-As an example, John Smith is the John that belongs to the Smith family.
-We could use the dot notation to write his name `smith.john`, just as `loadtxt` is a function that belongs to the `numpy` library.
+As an example, Abebe Bekele is the John that belongs to the Smith family.
+We could use the dot notation to write his name `abebe.bekele`, just as `loadtxt` is a function that belongs to the `numpy` library.

 `numpy.loadtxt` has two [parameters](../learners/reference.md#parameter): the name of the file we want to read and the [delimiter](../learners/reference.md#delimiter) that separates values